kadynfinney/Power-automate-invoice-data-extraction-lab/README.md

 The goal of this project is to simulate a real-world RPA-style business workflow where invoices are uploaded to a cloud folder, key invoice fields are extracted automatically, and the results are stored in a structured format for tracking and reporting.

-This lab shows how workflow automation, cloud storage, and AI-powered document processing can reduce manual data entry and improve business efficiency.
+This lab shows how workflow automation, cloud storage, and AI-powered document processing can reduce manual data entry and improve business efficiency

 ## Technologies Used